Ireland to send 700 oxygen concentrators to India to aid in Covid-19 outbreak

 Transportation of the oxygen concentrators and other vital materials is being arranged through the European civil protection mechanism, along with Irish Government departments and Irish Aid, which is managed by the Department of Foreign Affairs.

-India has seen a massive surge in Covid-19 cases in recent days, with hospitals in Delhi and across the country turning patients away due to a shortage of beds and oxygen.
+India has seen a massive surge in Covid-19 cases in recent days, with hospitals in Delhi and across the country turning patients away due to a critical shortage of beds, medicines and oxygen.
+The number of coronavirus-related deaths has spiralled, with more than 2,800 recorded on Sunday.
+Experts believe the true death toll is much larger, and crematoriums and burial grounds have become overwhelmed.

+New variants, including the B1617 strain discovered in India, are suspected of fuelling the swell in cases.
+The United Kingdom and the United States have also pledged to airlift urgent medical supplies.

 Minister for Foreign Affairs Simon Coveney said Ireland is among the first states to confirm “concrete support” for India.